RVs rely on water lines to move water through the system. If the lines or pipes become frozen during winter, they can crack.

 RV antifreeze is a solution that is purchased to complete the winterizing process necessary to protect your RV throughout the winter.

 It is a synthetic substance that remains liquid even at the usual freezing point.
-This is beneficial to an RV’s plumbing systems to avoid water pipes from becoming frozen and cracking.
+This is beneficial to an RV’s plumbing systems to prevent water pipes from becoming frozen and cracking.

 The antifreeze liquid is added to the water system throughout the motorhome or trailer once the pipes or lines have been cleared of water.
 It’s pretty clever.